List of historical markers of the Philippines in the Bicol Region

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in the Bicol Region (Region V) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists seventy-five (75) markers from the Bicol Region.
+This article lists 75 markers from the Bicol Region.

 Albay

-This article lists twenty-one (21) markers from the Province of Albay.
+This table lists 21 markers from the province of Albay.